 An Insider's View on Bali Experience

-Beach Clubs Bali is also known for its amazing beach clubs and our tour leader made sure we visited many!
-Some of our lunches were at beach clubs where we also enjoyed the sunsets, and if we had lunch somewhere else we would just go there to grab some drinks and enjoy the view!
+Bali is also known for its amazing beach clubs and our tour leader made sure we visited the best!
+Some of our lunches were at beach clubs where we also enjoyed the sunsets, and if we had lunch somewhere else we would just go there to grab some drinks and enjoy the view.

-Free Time People usually complain about going on tours and buying travel packages because they believe they are too tiring or that they wouldn’t be able to do stuff that is not included in the package.
+People usually complain about going on tours and buying travel packages because they believe they are too tiring or that they wouldn’t be able to do stuff that is not included in the package.
 However, I am thankful I did let a travel agency plan everything ahead for me.
-During my Bali Experience tour, I had a good amount of time to relax and go shopping for example.
+During my Bali Experience tour, I had a good amount of time to relax and go shopping.
 I was also able to do stuff that I wanted in some of the places including going to SASH party on the last day which was not included in the package.
 After the volcano trek, we also we had the day to chill at the pool of our villas or to visit the Ubud market.
 I did yoga on a free morning in Lovina, and we even had the option to do scuba diving in Gili T!
-Which was amazing!